-- 8. All host connection table entries must have the proper operating system type parameter set based on the platform type accessing the assigned LUNs. - Supports simultaneous access to EMA/ESA12000, EMA16000, MA/RA8000, or MA6000 storage systems and the EVA5000/EVA3000 from the same Server/HBA when both storage system families use common HBA, driver, and multi-path software versions.
-Refer to the latest Streams documents.

-Refer to Chapter 3 for information about configuring the Storage Management Appliance to manage EVA5000/EVA3000s and EMA/ESA12000, EMA16000, MA/RA8000, MA6000 storage systems in the same SAN.
+- 8. All host connection table entries must have the proper operating system type parameter set based on the platform type accessing the assigned LUNs. - 9.
+Supports simultaneous access to EMA/ESA12000, EMA16000, MA/RA8000, or MA6000 storage systems and the EVA5000/EVA3000 from the same Server/HBA when both storage system families use common HBA, driver, and multi-path software versions.
+Refer to "Common Server Access", page 96 for more information. - Refer to Chapter 3 for information about configuring the Storage Management Appliance to manage EVA5000/EVA3000s and EMA/ESA12000, EMA16000, MA/RA8000, MA6000 storage systems in the same SAN. - 10.
 Servers accessing EMA/ESA12000, EMA16000, MA/RA8000, or MA6000 storage systems must not have access to HP XP or VA, storage systems, or MSA1000, RA4000, or RA4100 storage systems.
-Zoning is required when configuring these storage system types in the same physical SAN.

-As an exception to this rule, certain storage solutions utilizing multiple storage types, for example, disk and tape, may specify support for common server access.
-In those cases, refer to the specific storage solution documentation for the supported common access configurations and rules.

-11. SSP/LUN level masking - Use storage system Selective Storage Presentation to enable/disable LUN access to specific connections.
+Zoning is required when configuring these storage system types in the same physical SAN. - 11.
+SSP/LUN level masking Use storage system Selective Storage Presentation to enable/disable LUN access to specific connections.
 Use the unit offset feature to provide needed LUN numbering for host connections.
 The default LUN numbering for Transparent Failover mode is 0 to 99 for controller port 1 and 100 to 199 for controller port 2.
 For Multiple-bus Failover mode the default LUN numbering is 0 to 199 on all controller ports.

 Note: Shared access between different servers to the same storage unit (LUN) requires specific application software (i.e., cluster software) to ensure proper data preservation.

 - 12. F-Port fabric attachment to the SAN is available through all Fibre Channel switches listed in Table 17 and Table 20.
-Controller setting is FABRIC topology. - FL-Port fabric loop attachment to the SAN with QuickLoop is available through certain Fibre Channel SAN switch models.
+Controller setting is FABRIC topology. - 13.
+FL-Port fabric loop attachment to the SAN with QuickLoop is available through certain Fibre Channel SAN switch models.
 Refer to Table 17 and the specific Fibre Channel SAN switch model documentation for more information.
-Controller port topology set to "LOOP_HARD". - 14.
+Controller port topology set to "LOOP\HARD". - 14.
 All controller ports must be set to the same topology type.